martinpetrov000/WildWildWest-Game/README.md

 # WildWildWest-Game

+## Technologies
+-	JavaScript
+-	 JQUERY
+-	 JQUERY AJAX
+-	 Kinvey
+-	HTML5
+-	CSS

+### Description
-This is my jquery shoot game.
+> This is my jquery shoot game.
 In this game i practise AJAX requests and CRUD operations.

-#Technologies
-  JavaScript
-  JQUERY
-  Jquery Ajax
-  Kinvey
-  HTML5 and CSS
+This project is from my education in SoftUni from course JS-APPS.